alphatica/alis/README.md

 ## Current Version

 The current version is a Minimum Viable Product (MVP).
-If you find it useful, please give it a star!
+GitHub star is much appreciated!

 ## Bug Reporting and Feature Requests